magento/devdocs/src/guides/v2.4/graphql/queries/compare-list.md

 contributor_link: https://www.atwix.com/
 ---

-Use the `compareList` query to retrieve information about comparison list by provided unique ID.
+The `compareList` query retrieves information about a list of products so that the shopper can compare those products.

 ## Syntax